Spyderisk/domain-network/README.md

 One challenge is that if an attack involved (say) physical access to a notebook PC when left unattended in an Internet cafe, it should not then be possible to access data that may be accessed via this host, but only when connected to a private LAN in a more secure location.
 To ensure such unrealistic threat paths are not created, access rights must be represented using inferred assets associated with both the host, and a physical location or a network connection.
 Trustworthiness attributes like 'Control' or 'UserTW' are associated with these, rather than simply with the host or process to which those rights apply.

+There is a known issue ([issue #9](https://github.com/SPYDERISK/domain-network/issues/9) with the way this is currently represented, whereby it is not possible to insert a low assumed TW level representing a suspected compromise in an unknown context.
+Because the 'obvious' TW attributes cannot be used, some extra attributes have been added to support this, which will be deprecated when this issue has been addressed.

 ### Internet of Things

-Two types of IoT Thing are included: sensors (which sense their physical environment) and controllers (which modify the environment).
+Two types of IoT Thing are included: Sensors (which sense their physical environment) and Controllers (which modify the environment).

-Each must be modelled as a combination of a device, plus (communicating) processes and data.
+Each must be modelled as a combination of a host device, plus (communicating) processes and data.
 This ensures that threats to devices, processes and data will be applied appropriately to every Thing.

 To simplify this for SPYDERISK system modeller users, inference rules are used to insert the processes and data for each Thing added to a system model.
 There are some extra 'surfacing' threats that propagate threat effects from the processes and data to the (asserted) Thing asset, so these effects show up on the visible asset that was added by the user.

+There is a known issue ([issue #2](https://github.com/SPYDERISK/domain-network/issues/2) with the surfacing threats, some of which do not discriminate quite well enough between cause and effect.
+For example, if the control data at an IoT Controller is not authentic, this is treated as equivalent to a loss of control over the Controller.
+However, the threat does not check that the data was tampering with on its way to the Controller (which would mean the attacker had control), or from the Controller (so it just looks like it is out of control).

 ### Clouds